campuscode/rails-guides-pt-BR/pt-BR/active_support_core_extensions.md

 # => "company%5Bname%5D=Johnson+%26+Johnson"
 ```

-so its output is ready to be used in a query string.
+então its output is ready to be used in a query string.

-Arrays return the result of applying `to_query` to each element with `key[]` as key, and join the result with "&":
+_Arrays_ retornam o resultado da aplicação `to_query` para cada elemento com `key[]` como chave, e junta o resultado com "&":

 ```ruby
 [3.4, -45.6].to_query('sample')